 Who We Are

-By that, we mean we represent the shared experience of more than twenty years of community and political organizing, civic engagement, advocacy, research, marketing, production, and design leadership—all key ingredients in community design.
+By that, we mean we represent the shared experience of more than twenty years of community organizing, civic engagement, advocacy, research, marketing, production, and design leadership—all key ingredients in community design.

 Hugh Weber